fullstackplus/nesta-plugin-related-by-category/README.md

 ## Usage

-You'd use this with something like the following piece of HAML:
+In your Nesta `/views` folder, declare a `related_articles.haml` with something like the following:

     - if has_related_articles?(@page)
       %section.related-articles